 Nanotechnology revolves around the smallest structures.
 And with this set, your teenager gets to create nanoparticles.

-It’s suitable for children over 15 years so those a bit younger might need some help.
+It’s suitable for children over 15 years, so younger children might need some help.
 But we just couldn’t leave this super cool option off our list.
 There’s a 72-page instruction manual included, explaining everything in detail.

 All About Robots Kit

-Options include building a tracker, scorpion, and snake among others.
-Then they can sync the robot with an app, or use the remote control, and get them to move, talk, and think.
+Options include building a tracker, scorpion, and snake, among others.
+Then they can sync the robot with an app or use the remote control to get their creation to move, talk, and think.

 Seventeen robotic designs are included.